draka15/draka-blog/source/about/index.md

 In my career, I’ve explored many areas of cybersecurity: from testing web and mobile applications to trying to pwn entire infrastructures, Wi-Fi networks, and IoT devices.
 Along the way, I discovered my love for red teaming, a field that combines various skills, knowledge, creativity, and, let’s be honest, a bit of madness.
 It’s this mix of everything that keeps me excited about the work I do.

-Feel free to explore the blog and connect with me on my journey through the fascinating world of cybersecurity!

 ![background](/images/about.webp)